- SCU Home Page

 Appropriateness of Selected Program and Country is demonstrated through the student's academic, professional, and personal goals essay and course proposal.
 Students should address their academic background related to their proposed program, and how the specific academic program abroad fits with their major or academic trajectory in the preparation essay as well.

 C. Academic Preparation

 Academic preparation is demonstrated through the student's transcript and course proposal and articulated in the preparation essay.
 SCU expects that applicants meet or exceed all prerequisites for their proposed program.
 The application for SCU Study Abroad is the opportunity to address any concerns pertaining to adequate preparation and students are encouraged to discuss this with a Study Abroad advisor prior to submitting their application.

 Washington Semester applicants should contact the Political Science department for advising.

 D. Academic Essay

-The Academic Essay offer applicants the opportunity to demonstrate understanding of chosen topic and relate their understanding to their major or academic goals.
+The Academic Essay offer applicants the opportunity to demonstrate understanding of chosen topic and relate to their academic, professional, and personal goals for study abroad.

 E. Personal Readiness

-Personal Readiness is demonstrated through Academic and Personal Goals.
+Personal Readiness is demonstrated through the goals essay and the preparation essay.
 In addition, the student's disciplinary record will be accessed and considered as part of the SCU Application.